pingcap/docs-cn/dev/how-to/get-started/explore-sql.md

 # Explore SQL with TiDB

-After you successfully deploy a TiDB cluster, you can run SQL statements in TiDB.
-Because TiDB is compatible with MySQL, you can use THE MySQL client to connect to TiDB and run MySQL statements directly in most of the cases.
-For more information, see [Compatibility with MySQL](/dev/reference/mysql-compatibility.md).
+TiDB is compatible with MySQL, you can use MySQL statements directly in most of the cases.
+For unsupported features, see [Compatibility with MySQL](/dev/reference/mysql-compatibility.md#unsupported-features).

+To experiment with SQL and test out TiDB compatibility with MySQL queries, you can [run TiDB directly in your web browser without installing it](https://tour.tidb.io/).
+You can also first deploy a TiDB cluster and then run SQL statements in it.

-This page includes some basic SQL statements such as CRUD operations.
-For a complete list of the statements, see [TiDB SQL Syntax Diagram](https://pingcap.github.io/sqlgram/).
+This page walks you through the basic TiDB SQL statements such as DDL, DML and CRUD operations.
+For a complete list of TiDB statements, see [TiDB SQL Syntax Diagram](https://pingcap.github.io/sqlgram/).

 ## Create, show, and drop a database